A5H-2HILL/Splunk-UF-SIEM/README.md

 ### Step 8: Kali Linux configuration and attack simulation setup
 ##
 For this part of the project, this Kali machine is to be used as the attacker in the simulated scenario in order to test the domain's SIEM functionality.
-I used my exisiting Kali homelab VM for this project component, however i created a VirtualBox snapshot of my original Kali configuration before making changes and modifications to the system that are specific to this project example.
+I used my existing Kali home lab VM for this project component, however i created a VirtualBox snapshot of my original Kali configuration before making changes and modifications to the system that are specific to this project example.

 Initial static IP configuration and connectivity verified.